jcruz63/orderingapp/README.md

 This application demonstrates all the skills used to build a frontend React application connected to nodejs/express server and mongoDB, aka MEAN application.

+## Current Stage of the Project

+I am currently working on the frontend.

 ## Available Scripts